How to Lower Your Blood Sugar

 Your Diabetes Questions Answered: Practical Solutions that Work and Keep on Working.This is our newest book.
 It greatly expands the information found in Blood Sugar 101 as it presents the answers to over 200 questions about diabetes.

-NOTE: This advice is an edited, updated version of the excellent advice written by a person named Jennifer that she posted for many years on the alt.support.diabetes newsgroup.
+NOTE: This advice is an edited, updated version of the excellent advice that was written by a person named Jennifer, which for many years she posted when greeting newcomers to the alt.support.diabetes newsgroup.
 It has helped thousands of people bring their blood sugars down to the level that gives an A1c test result in the 5% range.
 Note: The Jennifer who wrote the advice is not the Jenny Ruhl who maintains these pages.

 Download the How To Lower Your Blood Sugar Flyer